RadiusNetworks/flybuy-android/README.md

 ## Getting Started

 Refer to the Integration Guide in the [FlyBuy Documentation][6] to get started.
-The Android SDK is available via Bintray (Maven) or you may download the [aar files](/aar) and include in your project.
+The Android SDK is available via Maven or you may download the [aar files](/aar) and include in your project.

 ## Issues